Strengthening Your Leadership While Being Exceedingly Human

 Quinn serves on the Governor's cabinet as the principal military adviser and is responsible to the Governor for State Disaster and Emergency Management, Homeland Security, Veteran Affairs, Counter-drug Support to Civilian Law Enforcement, and more.
 He is a veteran of both Operation DESERT STORM and Operation IRAQI FREEDOM.

-The event is presented by the MSU Leadership Institute and in partnership with the MSU Veteran Services and the Veteran Support Center.
-It is sponsored by the Office of the Provost, Associated Students of MSU, Warriors and Quiet Waters Foundation and the Allen Yarnell Center for Student Success.
-Additional sponsors will be announced soon.
+This one-hour virtual event is presented by the MSU Leadership Institute and in partnership with the MSU Veteran Services and the Veteran Support Center.
+It is sponsored by the Office of the Provost, Associated Students of MSU, Warriors and Quiet Waters Foundation, and the Allen Yarnell Center for Student Success.
+Additional sponsors will be annouced soon.

 For more information, contact MSU Leadership Institute at 406-994-7275 or visit montana.edu/leadership, facebook.com/MSULeadershipInstitute, or instagram.com/msuleadershipinstitute.